 How Do Kids Summer Camps Manage The Kids At Night?

-Night-time is an extremely sensitive time for all camps; forcing them to rely on their own management structures, staff and volunteer training, and their incident response effectiveness.
+Night-time is an extremely sensitive time for all camps; forcing them to rely on their own management structures, staff / volunteer training, and the effectiveness of their response to potential incidents.
 This can be largely determined by the camps structural set-up and session scheduling.
 The structural set-up is a big issue to fix if the right focus on safety has not been implemented from the beginning.

 I have worked at camps where if you stand at the centrally-located campfire area, you can see and hear almost everything occurring on the main campgrounds at night.
-I have worked at other camps where it became a bit of a head scratcher trying to figure out the best routes to cover the cabins and ensure effective awareness.
+I have worked at other camps where it became a bit of a head-scratcher trying to figure out the best routes to cover the cabins and ensure constant awareness.